 - diseases related to your digestive system,

-- perforations of the stomach, intestine, gallbladder or appendix
+- injury to the stomach, intestine, oesophagus, gallbladder or appendix

 However, you might also have few or no symptoms.